-17 Quotes to Instantly Inspire Teamwork When Unity Is Lost
+17 Inspirational Quotes to Instantly Foster Teamwork When Unity Is Lost

 You just need motivation, and you need it fast.
 At the same time, you know that a few words and a slight shift in your employees' mindset could make all the difference.

 So, a solution: Find a good quote.
 Send the right quote at the right time, and it must might turn your staff’s day around completely.
 Here are 17 quotes you can use to motivate your team, and maybe even yourself, when you need unity fast.

 1. “Individual commitment to a group effort: That is what makes a team work, a company work, a society work, a civilization work.” -- Vince Lombardi

 Legendary football coach Vince Lombardi knew the importance of teamwork.
 He recognized that the success of a team is dependent on every team member working toward a common goal.
 That’s why his team won the first two Super Bowls in NFL history.
 It’s important to emphasize to all team members that every role, no matter how seemingly insignificant, is valuable to the team’s success overall.